 Brain Anatomy Basics

-From a highly simplistic perspective the brain can be thought of as having three main parts, segregated by how old they are evolutionarily and the function they play.
+From a highly simplistic perspective the brain can be thought of as having three main parts.
+Some people say they are segregated by how old they are evolutionarily and the function they play, others say they all evolved at the same time.

 The Hindbrain

-The hindbrain (or “root brain”) includes the brain stem and is the oldest part of our brains.
+The hindbrain (or “root brain”) includes the brain stem and is considered by some people to be the oldest part of our brains.
 It includes the Medulla Oblongata, Pons and the Cerebellum.

 The hindbrain is connected directly to the spinal cord and governs vital, but primitive, life functions like breathing, digestion and circulation as well as receiving sensory input and managing muscle coordination.
 All vertebrates, including reptiles, have a “hind-brain”.